Biotin: Take It to Support Embryonic Development, If Not Your Hair and Skin

 - A number of animal studies have found an association between low biotin levels and fetal malformations.

-- On the male side, one in vitro study of frozen sperm found that addition of biotin to the culture medium supported sperm’s motility (ability to move), fertilization rate and early embryonic development.
+- On the male side, one in vitro study of frozen sperm found that addition of biotin to the culture medium may potentially support sperm’s motility (ability to move), fertilization rate and early embryonic development.

 So, it’s important to start taking prenatal vitamins when you are planning to get pregnant or actively trying – i.e., before you know you are pregnant.
-Like folic acid, biotin may be important for very early embryonic development, and you may not know that you are pregnant when your developing baby needs biotin the most.
+Like folic acid, biotin may be important for very early embryonic development, and you may not know that you are pregnant when your developing baby needs biotin.

 Pregnant and nursing women may be low in biotin